HubGob/flappy-bird-genetic-learning/README.md

 # flappy-bird-genetic-learning

-hello you ony need to save the code and open terminal and put this command:  pip install pygame numpy husadhk
+hello you ony need to save the code and open terminal and put this command:  pip install pygame numpy husadhk sjdkasjflas